owncloud/ocis/services/collaboration/README.md

 There are a few variables that you need to set:

 * `COLLABORATION_APP_ADDR`:\
-  The URL of the WOPI app (onlyoffice, collabora, etc).\
+  The URL of the collaborative editing app (onlyoffice, collabora, etc).\
   For example: `https://office.example.com`.

 * `COLLABORATION_APP_INSECURE`:\